aparij/MarkDownSourceBlog/first.md

 Author: Alex Parij
 Summary: Short version for index and feeds

-Working on Kaggle’s Titanic competition I needed to test each Numpy array cell if the string  s1 contained the second string and return another indexed array with True/False.
+Working on Kaggle’s Titanic competition I needed to test each Numpy array cell if the string s1 contains the second string s2 and return an indexed array with True/False values.

-so if I will have
+Let's define an arrya:

     In [2]: import numpy as np